 If you're using a higher starch flour blend like Cup4Cup, replace the cornstarch with more Cup4Cup.
 Just measure by weight.

-Gluten free banana chocolate chip muffins
+Banana chocolate chip muffins

 Is there anything that chocolate chips can't make better?
 I'm sure there is, but let's not waste time on that.
-It's so simple to turn these into gluten free banana chocolate chip muffins.
+It's so simple to turn these into gluten-free banana chocolate chip muffins.

-Add one half of a cup to the batter, but also save some chocolate chips to add to the top of each muffin before popping into the oven, like we did with our plain gluten free chocolate chip muffins.
+Add one half of a cup to the batter, but also save some chocolate chips to add to the top of each muffin before popping into the oven, like we did with our plain gluten-free chocolate chip muffins.

-Gluten free banana nut muffins
+Banana nut muffins

-You can also turn these very easily into gluten free banana walnut muffins by adding 2 to 3 ounces of chopped, raw walnuts to the batter.
+You can also turn these very easily into gluten-free banana walnut muffins by adding 2 to 3 ounces of chopped, raw walnuts to the batter.
 Just fold them in right after you add the mashed bananas.

-You can also make these with pecans if they're your nut of choice, or maybe raisins, or maybe something else — let me know if you experiment!
+You can also make these with pecans if they're your nut of choice, or maybe raisins, or maybe something else โ let me know if you experiment!

 Toppings!

-I love tons of banana flavor, but when I want classic gluten free banana muffins with just a little something extra, I go for toppings.
+I love tons of banana flavor, but when I want classic gluten-free banana muffins with just a little something extra, I go for toppings.
 It's so easy to sprinkle on as much or as little as you'd like, and you can even make plain muffins and topped muffins for a mixed crowd or a little variation throughout the week.

 As long as you choose a dry topping, the sky's the limit.
 Some ideas to consider are: coconut chips (interesting flavor combo with the bananas), chopped nuts (walnuts are my favorite), or coarse sugar (not too much).

-Craving a gluten free banana cupcake and don't want to make our gluten free banana cake?
+Craving a gluten free banana cupcake and don't want to make our gluten-free banana cake?
 Okay, I'll admit these don't have the same consistency as a traditional cupcake, but add just a little bit of vanilla frosting on top, and you can trick yourself. :)

 No!
 If you're following a traditional recipe or buying them premade from the store, the answer is typically no. That's because most recipes use conventional wheat flour.
-If you're following this recipe for gluten free banana muffins, they're safely gluten free!
+If you're following this recipe for gluten-free banana muffins, they're safely gluten free!

 No!
 “Souring” regular milk with a bit of vinegar or lemon juice is not a proper substitute for commercially prepared buttermilk in baking.
-That does not come closing to mimicking the thickness of actual buttermilk.

-Good news!
 If you don't have buttermilk, you can always replace it successfully in my recipes that call for it with half (by volume) plain yogurt (dairy or nondairy) and half milk (dairy or nondairy, just unsweetened and unflavored).

 You can also replace buttermilk with plain kefir.
 Watch that texture, since it indicates moisture content, and if you add too much moisture, your muffins will be dense and gooey in the center.